UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 3. Save and upload the JSON file.
 This replaces the current JSON file with the new content.
 4. View the new integration on the Integrations page.

-## Minimum permission to integrate with HCL AppScan on Cloud (ASoC)
+## Minimum permission to integrate with IBM AppScan on Cloud (ASoC)

-The HCL AppScan on Cloud (ASoC) Account used to generate the token must have access to the project which is being integrated with DevOps Velocity.
+The IBM AppScan on Cloud (ASoC) Account used to generate the token must have access to the project which is being integrated with DevOps Velocity.

 ## Configuration properties

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

 The General Configuration Properties table describes configuration properties used by all plug-in integrations.
-The HCL AppScan on Cloud configuration properties table describes the configuration properties that define the connection and communications with the DevOps Velocity server.
+The IBM AppScan on Cloud configuration properties table describes the configuration properties that define the connection and communications with the DevOps Velocity server.
 When using the JSON method to integrate the plug-in these properties are coded within the properties configuration property.

 Some properties might not be displayed in the user interface, to see all properties enable the Show Hidden Properties field.